 Where are the support systems in place for mental health?
 Where is our sense of community, of generosity and sharing resources?
 Where are the foundations of a safe, nurturing society that can give us space to freely express, creatively grow, rage and scream and be witnessed and heard?

 There are many incredible organizations and folks on the ground doing this structural, Earth-building work to nourish the above areas in our society.
-And the revolution in our streets, the Black Lives Matter movement, is calling for these exact structural pieces to be funded right now.
+And the revolution in our streets is calling for these exact structural pieces to be funded right now.
 I'm so grateful for those showing up for this slow-growing, community-building, Earth work.

 Without these important containers, these foundational pieces of Earth, the Fire will surely continue to rage louder and more fiercely until we finally listen to what it’s trying to show us.